 The celebrations of 500 million monthly active users on Instagram didn’t go the way Mark Zuckerberg would have thought.
 The Facebook founder shared a photo of his to mark the celebrations of the new milestone.
-But the moment that made Zuckerberg talk of the town was when some of the observers noticed that the Facebook founder had put tape around his laptop’s microphone and webcam in a fear of being hacked.
+But the moment that made Zuckerberg talk of the town was when some of the observers noticed that the Facebook founder had put tape around his laptop’s microphone and webcam in fear of being hacked.

 James Comey, Director of FBI, in April, revealed the possible intrusion from a microphone or webcam of laptop and said that he also put a tape over the webcam and microphone of his laptop “because I saw somebody smarter than I’m had a piece of tape over their camera.”
-Therefore, one cannot just let off the fact of possible intrusion of a hacker through a webcam or microphone of a laptop.
+Therefore, one cannot just let off the fact of possible intrusion of a hacker through a webcam or microphone on a laptop.

 Ironically, Mark Zuckerberg’s firm, Facebook, in the past has been accused of hearing phone conversations when Facebook’s app is open on a smartphone.
-The act is parallel to understand users’ desires and activities, and in turn feeding him with relevant content on the social media platform in order to engage profoundly.
+The act is parallel to understand users’ desires and activities, and in turn feeding him with relevant content on the social media platform to engage profoundly.
 The social media giant, however, later denied such claims.

 Earlier in February 2016, ISIS threatened Mark Zuckerberg and Jack Dorsey, founder of Twitter, that their accounts will be hacked and will be used to promote terrorism.
 The 25-minute film titled ‘Flames of the supporters’ contains a picture of the two founders churned with bullets.